liu431/Coding-Exercises/SQL and Database/Databases, Data Modeling, System.md

 ### Schemas
 [Snowflake vs Star](https://www.xplenty.com/blog/snowflake-schemas-vs-star-schemas-what-are-they-and-how-are-they-different/)
-* Star: contains the Fact Tables and the Dimension Tables; top-down model
+* Star: contains the Fact Tables and the Dimension Tables; top-down model; not normalized; better for datamarts with simple relationships
-* Snowflake: contains the Fact Tables, Dimension Tables, and the Sub-Dimension Tables; bottom-up model
+* Snowflake: contains the Fact Tables, Dimension Tables, and the Sub-Dimension Tables; bottom-up model; normalized; have no redundant data, so they're easier to maintain; good for data warehouses

 #### Primary key
 * A single column value used to identify a database record uniquely